crewagreementworkshop/exploring_crew_agreements/index.md

 **Tuesday, March 12**
 - Morgan Hardy, University of Tennessee, Knoxville, United States
 - David Bradley, Maritime History Archive, Canada

-#### Outsiders Looking in, or Insiders on the Outsider: The themes that animate maritime history for me
-**Tuesday, April 9**
-- Louise Thatcher, Potsdam University, Germany
-- Chelsea Cohen, University of Pennsylvania, United States

 ### Our hosts
 Meetings are hosted by the [Maritime History Archive](https://mha.mun.ca/), [Memorial University of Newfoundland](https://mun.ca/), via Webex and are not recorded.